 The question is not whether the organisation has data.
-It is whether anyone is accountable for what the data means.
+It is whether anyone verified it this morning.

 Key Business Questions

-- Are controls operating, or just documented?
+- Are controls operating daily, or just documented?
 A control framework that has never been tested is a policy document, not a control.
-Governance is operational, not archival.
+Governance is what happens every morning, not what was written last year.

 Each metric has one definition, one owner, and one approved computation path.
 Changes go through a documented process with version history.
-Finance and sales calculating “revenue” differently is not a coordination failure — it is a definition governance failure.
-Fewer metrics with documented owners beat more metrics with assumed agreement.
+The definitions are what the quality gates enforce.
+Finance and sales calculating “revenue” differently is not a coordination failure — it is the absence of a governed definition that a quality gate would have caught.

 Materiality thresholds — the levels above which a variance requires owner response, decomposition, or a reforecast trigger — are governed definitions too: set once, owned by the same process, and applied consistently in Reporting, Performance, and Planning.